Welcome to campus!

 - Halogen lamps, lava lamps, and 3, 4, or 5 headed lamps with plastic covers

-- Air conditioners and space heaters (except those issued by the University)
+- Air conditioners (except those issued by the University)

 - Extension cords and multi-plug outlet adapters